IITB-Racing/team-wiki/docs/index.md

 This wiki doesn't contain basic theoritical knowledge about any topic! (but we can combine them at one place though...🤔)

 !!! note
-    This is our first version, and still not in a very finished state -- we appreciate any feedback on this (what more info should we include / should we change any structure /..)
+    This is our first version, and still not in a very finished state -- we appreciate any feedback on this (what more info can we include / should we change any structure /..)

 #### Project layout